IgorUU/IgorUU/README.md

 - 👋 Hi, I’m @IgorUU
 - 👀 I’m interested in PHP (Symfony, Drupal), NodeJS
 - 🌱 I’m currently learning Drupal, React and React-Native
-- 📫 How to reach me igor_1991@live.com
+- 📫 You can reach me on igor_1991@live.com or on LinkedIn.

 <!---
 IgorUU/IgorUU is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.